 Oolong

-• Lan Gui Ren (Ginseng) Oolong Ginseng on its own is a very powerful energizer that's been used in traditional Chinese medicine for centuries.
-In combination with oolong, this is a truly powerful tea.
+Lan Gui Ren (Ginseng) Oolong Ginseng on its own is a very powerful energizer that's been used in traditional Chinese medicine for centuries.
+In combination with oolong, this is a truly strong tea.

-• Organic Tie Guan Yin A stronger brew of this higher fermentation tea can almost be compared to a good cup of coffee, yet the pleasant floral and sweet notes are ever present.
+Organic Tie Guan Yin A stronger brew of this medium-oxidized oolong can be surprisingly bold and satisfying, yet the pleasant floral and sweet notes remain ever present.

 Pu-erh

-For a cold brew, follow the cup brewing measurements and fill a pitcher with the loose leaf tea and cold water, then leave in the fridge for 6-12 hours.
-And of course, you can always experiment for desired strength.
+For a cold brew, follow the cup brewing measurements and fill a pitcher with the loose-leaf tea and cold water, then leave it in the fridge for 6-12 hours.
+And of course, you can always experiment for the desired strength.